Varicose Veins Treatment Overview

 What Are Some Symptoms of Varicose Veins?

 Patient experience varies widely.
-Some patients won’t have symptoms, while others visit our San Diego and San Jose vein clinics with the following issues:
+Some patients won’t have symptoms, while others visit our vein clinics in San Diego and San Jose with the following issues:

 - Bulging, engorged veins you can see and feel